French Polynesia country brief

 French Polynesia is a parliamentary democracy, with a 57-seat Assembly and an executive headed by a president elected by a simple majority vote within the assembly for a five year term.
 Assembly members also serve five year terms.
 French Polynesia uses its own flag, seal and anthem in conjunction with the French national symbols.

-On 6 May 2013 the Tahoeraa Huiraatira party won over 45 per cent of votes in the second round of territorial elections, ending Oscar Termaru’s two-year Presidency.
+On 6 May 2013 the Tahoeraa Huiraatira party won over 45 per cent of votes in the second round of territorial elections.
 Gaston Flosse was sworn in as President on 17 May 2013.
+On the 12 September, French Polynesia’s territorial assembly elected Edouard Fritch as President after French President Hollande refused Gaston Flosse’s request for a presidential pardon after the French High Court upheld Flosse’s conviction and sentence for corruption.

 French Polynesia's economy has faced a number of challenges since the conclusion of nuclear testing in 1996, due largely to the country's limited resources and options for diversification, and to its isolation.
 Financial transfers from France (around $2 billion per annum) have traditionally made up around 30 per cent of French Polynesia's GDP, but in recent years this has risen as high as 60 per cent.
 Of these transfers, some 83 per cent constitute expenditure on education and research, defence, public service salaries and pensions, with some 17 per cent going directly to the French Polynesian and municipal governments for administration and investment.